 4. Choose the right fit

 Always test the shoes for the right fit and prefer the most breathable hiking shoes.
 Ideally, you should buy trekking shoes one size larger than your normal size.
-Without the extra space, you’d develop shoe bites due to the constant rubbing of the toe against the shoe wall, and it gives you extra room for your woolen socks (especially for the winter treks).
+Without the extra space, you’d develop shoe bites due to the constant rubbing of the toe against the shoe wall.

 A shoe that is a size larger than your normal size will protect you from shoe bites and give your feet enough space to breathe.